hor63/horOpenVario/README.md

 Be careful not blindly hitting enter each time the script stops however.
 There are questions and actual input required along the way.

 Questions which will be asked or options to be chosen are:
-- Select the Ubuntu version to be installed (Focal as current LTS version is default).
+- Select the Ubuntu version to be installed (Hirsute (21.04) version is default.
+Required for the most recent XCSoar due to GCC and Lua version requirements).
 - If you re-use a previously downloaded base installation tarball when you run `./makenewimage.sh` multiple times, or download it again (default is re-use).
 - `root` password of the new system.
 The system will have by default a working root user.
 Use it at your own risk.
 - Use of an APT proxy.
 It requires a working `apt-proxy-ng` installation in your network.
 Default is not using a cache.